pulumi/docs/content/docs/tutorials/aws/aws-ts-appsync.md

 </p>

-This example shows how to setup a basic GraphQL endpoint in AWS AppSync.
+This example shows how to set up a basic GraphQL endpoint in AWS AppSync.
 The endpoint contains one query and one mutation that get and put items to a Dynamo DB table.

 ## Deploying and running the Pulumi App